Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 13. “Things I Love” Post

-Lifestyle blogging is all about connecting with your readers and creating a mood or feeling around your blog, which is why I really love this blog post example in particular—it’s personal and valuable to readers.
+Lifestyle blogging is about connecting with readers and creating a mood or feeling around your blog.
+That’s why this blog post example works so well: it’s personal and valuable to readers.
 “10 Things I Love Sunday” from A Beautiful Mess is engaging because it:

 - Shows the author’s personality and relatability.